tancehao/htmlparse/README.md

 htmlparse
 ===

-Htmlparse is a go tool for parsing a html document into a tree.
+Htmlparse is a go tool for parsing a html document.

-The basic structure of this package is the Tag struct.
-Given a tag, you can easily do these things:
+It converts a html document into a tree.
+Each node in the tree is either a tag or a text.
+Given a tag, a programmer

-* Get its attributes.
+can easily get its original infos, including its metadata, its childrent, its siblings and the text wrapped in it.

-* Extract its text contents as fast as possible.
+One can also modify a tree, by writing text or tags into a tag.

-* Find the tags you want from its children with some filters.
+It can be used in web crawlers, analysis, batch formating and etc.

 ---